ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

     }
     ```

+5. Bind the TextResultListener to the barcode reader.

+    Objective-C:

+    ```objc
+    - (void)configurationDCE{
+        [_barcodeReader setCameraEnhancer:_dce];
+        // Make this setting to get the result.
+The result will be an object that contains text results and other barcode information.
+        [_barcodeReader setDBRTextResultListener:self];
+        [_barcodeReader startScanning];
+    }
+    ```

+    Swift:

+    ```swift
+    func configurationDCE() {
+        barcodeReader.setCameraEnhancer(dce)
+        /* Make this setting to get the result.
+The result will be an object that contains text result and other barcode information. */ barcodeReader.setDBRTextResultListener(self)
+        barcodeReader.startScanning()
+    }
+    ```

-5. Lastly, add the `showText` method to display the barcode results on the UI
+6. Lastly, add the `showText` method to display the barcode results on the UI

     Objective-C: